Axway/open-banking-docs/content/en/docs/deployment/_index.md

 weight: 4
 ---

-This section details installing and upgrading the Axway Open Banking solution.
+This section details installing and upgrading the Amplify Open Banking solution.